Plumsail/documents-docs/source/document-generation/common-docx-xlsx/formatters.rst

 :code:`offset(d)` - date and time value will be offset by :code:`d` days.

 :code:`offset(d.hh\:mm\:ss)` - advanced approach for offsetting :code:`d` days, :code:`hh` hours, :code:`mm` minutes, :code:`ss` seconds.

+.. note:: If you want to use colon character ":" with the formatter then it must be escaped with a backslash "\"

 Just replace :code:`d`, :code:`hh`, :code:`mm` and :code:`ss` by the required number of days, hours, minutes and seconds in this string pattern :code:`d.hh\:mm\:ss`.